-Hospitals provide most of what you need during your brief stay.
+Hospitals and birth centers provide most of what you need during your brief stay.
 It will be helpful to have a birth kit for you while you labor at home, and another bag to take with you to the hospital or birthing center.
 You will have to take home everything you bring, and oftentimes they will provide you with a bag of diapers, plenty of pads, and sample sizes of babycare items.
 Consider preparing the below items.

 When you feel contractions are coming regularly, you may want someone present with you to do the dishes, take out the trash, change the cat litter, and otherwise remove adverse smells from your home.
 This is an opportune time to take a warm bath (if your mucous plug is still intact) or a shower.